Skip to main content

 Zone Write Locking

 Zone write locking implements a per-zone write lock to serialize the execution of write requests that target the same zone.
 This feature does not guarantee that write commands are always issued at the location of the zone write pointer: this is the responsibility of the write I/O issuer.
-Zone write locking guarantees only that the order in which write commands are issued by an application, file system, or device mapper target will be respected by the block I/O stack.
+Zone write locking only guarantees that the order in which write commands are issued by an application, file system, or device mapper target will be respected by the block I/O stack.
 A well-behaved user of zoned block devices will thus avoid unaligned write command failures.

 Zone write locking does not affect read commands in any way.
 Read requests are not serialized and processed in exactly the same manner as with regular block devices.